 A life helping animals.

 I have been passionate about animals and their welfare from an early age and have always been more concerned about their individual well-being rather than any scientific or zoological interest.
+Since retirement I have taken an interest in writing books on my adventures, true crime and social history.

 I have been lucky in experiencing a long and varied career in animal welfare which has taken me around the world.
 The only downside is that I have seen most of the horrors of animal abuse there is to see along the way.
 But this has given me a unique insight into many of the issues which allows me to approach subjects from a different perspective to most writers.